Introduction: The 90-Day Blind Spot

 Can I just connect my bank feed and let it auto-categorize?

 Absolutely not.
 Auto-categorization is highly prone to errors, especially for historical data.
-It will misclassify assets, ignore loan principal vs. interest splits, and fail to recognize commingled funds, leading to a disastrous tax return.
+It will misclassify assets, ignore loan principal vs. interest splits, and fail to recognize commingled funds, leading to a disastrous tax return and a useless general ledger.

 Quick Tax Savings Estimator